Michigan State: New president will be chosen by June 2019

 But one of the student activists who this month culled over 1,000 signatures demanding Engler’s resignation expressed doubts.

 “(The timeline is) a huge concern for our community’s wellbeing,” Katie Paulot, a spokeswoman for the grassroots Reclaim MSU student group and an incoming sophomore at the school, said in a statement.
 “We have seen what Engler has done being in office for the last months and the damage this has caused.
-The community cannot stand to have Engler continuing in this position.”
+The community cannot stand to have Engler continuing.”

 Brian Mosallam, the trustee who spearheaded Engler’s attempted ouster, said after the Friday meeting that the interim president is still on “thin ice” with the board — which, come January, will undergo elections for two Republican-held seats.
 Mosallam, a Democrat, said he remains concerned that Engler’s private comments about Nassar survivors set “a chilling tone” on campus for students weighing whether to bring their sexual assaults forward.